From observing stars at various stages of development, scientists believe they have a pretty good general idea of the stellar life cycle:

 Scientists will have to depend on reradiation from cold dust for much of the information they seek about star formation.
 They will use Herschel to learn about the dust and its relationship to the rest of the ISM and to the energy sources whose radiation the dust absorbs, processes, and re-emits.

-Herschel will give astronomers their first chance to study at high spatial resolution the physical and chemical conditions that exist in the cold phases of the ISM, observations that are essential to understanding how the ISM changes before it begins to form a star.
+Herschel gave astronomers their first chance to study at high spatial resolution the physical and chemical conditions that exist in the cold phases of the ISM, observations that are essential to understanding how the ISM changes before it begins to form a star.

 Such studies will make it possible to understand what a galaxy's far-infrared/submillimeter spectrum says about the way in which it makes stars.
-It should also resolve the long-standing question of why the gas-to-dust ratio appears to be 10 times higher in the Milky Way than in other galaxies.
+It also addresses the long-standing question of why the gas-to-dust ratio appears to be 10 times higher in the Milky Way than in other galaxies.

 About 20 large molecular clouds are known to exist within 1,000 parsecs (3,258 light years) of the Sun, and star formation appears to happen somewhat differently from one cloud to another.
-Herschel will observe a large number of regions to help scientists build a more complete theory of star formation.
+Herschel observed a large number of regions to help scientists build a more complete theory of star formation.